Between here and her are rolling hills where

 They walked and hunted and walked and lived.

 You can save money crossing those hills if you have a K-Tag on your windshield.

 Then great flats we only desire to know

-as vectors of speed over time, sit upon
+as vectors of acceleration over time, sit upon

 the largest unbroken tectonic plate in the world.

 “This was once under a vast inland sea,” she said.
 “More than once.” he replied.

 Between here and her is a massive orogenic phantasm.

 Buried to its shoulder in its own eroded silt, still it looms.

 Cloaked in a shroud of green, it is the preferred home